 - 162. There is a relationship that we would expect to find between contracted capacity and throughput, since shippers pay for capacity whether or not it is used and they pay excess charges for daily throughput that exceeds their contracted capacity.
-At 84.6% in 2016 and rising to 86.7% in 2019, 60 the projected load factors implied by DBP's throughput forecast are considerably higher than in 2012 and 2013, for example, when they were 75.6% and 76.7% respectively.
-61 Inspection of figures 14 and 15 shows that this is essentially the result of the negotiated reductions in contracted capacity referred to above (occurring in 2014) in the face of relatively flat throughput.
+At the in 2016 and rising to the projected load factors implied by DBP's throughput forecast are considerably higher than in 2012 and 2013, for example, when they were the result of the negotiated reductions in contracted capacity referred to above (occurring in 2014) in the face of relatively flat throughput.
 The upwards drift in load factor over AA4 appears to result from growth in throughput that is not matched by proportional increases in contracted capacity. - 163.
-Jacobs has reviewed the load factors implied by DBP's throughput forecast and compared them with those in the 2010 AA revision, which were of a similar order: 82.6% and rising to 85.1%.
-From this perspective, its current forecasts of 84.6% rising to 86.7% seem to be in a reasonable zone.
+Jacobs has reviewed the load factors implied by DBP's throughput forecast and compared them with those in the 2010 AA revision, which were of a similar order: and rising to From this perspective, its current forecasts of seem to be in a reasonable zone.